top of page

 Oil or ghee

 Heat 2-3 tablespoons of oil or ghee in a pot and add the cumin seeds.
-Stir for 30 seconds till they get lightly browned and add the onions.
-Turn the stove down to medium heat and cook the onions till they are translucent and soft, about 4-5 minutes, do not brown.
+Stir for 30 seconds until they are lightly browned, then add the onions.
+Turn the stove down to medium heat and cook the onions until they are translucent and soft about 4-5 minutes.
+Do not brown.

-Add the ginger and garlic and sauté till fragrant and the ginger no longer smells raw.
-Add the chickpeas, cilantro, curry leaves, and green chillies and cook for an additional five minutes till the chickpeas are well heated through and cooked.
+Add the ginger, garlic, and sauté until fragrant, and the ginger no longer smells raw.
+Add the chickpeas, cilantro, curry leaves, and green chillies and cook for another five minutes until the chickpeas are well heated through and cooked.

-Add the yoghurt and simmer till the yoghurt dries out completely, about another 10 minutes.
+Add the yoghurt and simmer until it dries out completely, about another 10 minutes.
 Eat a chickpea to make sure it is cooked but still tender.
 Set aside to cool.

-Add the mix to a blender, leaving aside about 10% of the chickpeas.
-Take care to pick out the cilantro, curry leaves and other stuff and add them to the blender.
-Purée the mix, I like these kebabs with some texture, so I leave it to the consistency of chunky peanut butter.
-I also try not to add any liquid to the mix, so this means blending it and then scraping down the sides and repeating till you have a consistency you like.
+Add the mix to a blender, leaving about 10% of chickpeas aside.
+Take care to pick out the cilantro, curry leaves, and other stuff and add them to the blender.
+Purée the mix.
+I like these kebabs with some texture, so I leave it to the consistency of chunky peanut butter.
+I also try not to add any liquid to the mix, so this means blending it and then scraping down the sides and repeating until you have a consistency you like.

 Make a small taster patty.
-In case you have added water to help with the blending, add some chickpea flour to help bind it together.
-Fry in a touch of oil till browned on both sides.
+If you have added water to help with the blending, add some chickpea flour to help bind it together.
+Fry in a touch of oil until browned on both sides.
 Taste and adjust for spices and salt.

 You can cook these in a few ways.
-To grill, make wide patties that are quite thick and grill on a medium heated grill till they are charred on both sides, about 5 minutes per side.
+To grill, make wide patties quite thick and grill on a medium heated grill until they are charred on both sides, about 5 minutes per side.
 To deep fry, make small 1-inch balls and deep fry till coloured on the outside and soft inside.
 To pan sauté, make round flat patties and pan fry with oil or ghee till browned on both sides.
-To bake make flat patties in any shape you want, line on a baking sheet and broil in the oven about 9 inches from the grill till browned on one side.
-I have tried this grilled, pan sautéed and broiled, they taste just as good.
+To bake, make flat patties in any shape, line them on a baking sheet, and broil them in the oven about 9 inches from the grill until they are browned on one side.
+I have tried this grilled, pan sautéed, and broiled, and they taste just as good.

 Serve immediately with Cilantro-yogurt chutney.